philosophy-flow/stealth-startup-challenge/README.md

 **The Crisis**: With hours left before submission, I deployed to Vercel and watched (listened?) in horror as the OpenAI TTS functionality failed, leaving the graceless Twilio default voice to handle the conversation.
 The culprit?
 My audio caching strategy was writing files to `/public/temp/audio/`, which works locally but isn't permitted on Vercel's read-only filesystem.

-**Pivot to In-Memory Cache**: The original implementation had a critical flaw, so I used the time spent debugging to also clean up the imlpementation in general:
+**Pivot to In-Memory Cache**: The original implementation had a critical flaw, so I used the time spent debugging to also clean up a few other items:

 -   Cost tracking logged twice (on generation AND on serving)
 -   Manual XML string construction causing escaping issues (`&amp;` everywhere)